Google

 How might generative AI improve the lives of the elderly?

-For the Google x Design @ Columbia UX Challenge, my team and I chose the challenge prompt which asked us to consider how generative AI might be applied to solve problems currently facing elderly users.
-I was personally excited by this prompt because it made me think about how to distill the possibilities of generative AI into a simple and intuitive interface, accessible by users of all ages.
+For the Google x Design @ Columbia UX Challenge, my team and I chose the challenge prompt which asked us to consider how generative AI might be made more accessible to elderly users.
+I was personally excited by this prompt because it made me think about how to distill the complexities and possibilities of generative AI into a simple and intuitive interface, accessible by users of all ages and technical backgrounds.

 Teammates: Jesslyn Andriono, Ainsley Cunningham, Katherine Ju, Alekhya Maram